-In this new whitepaper, we suggest a 6-step strategy on how to move from a monolithic commerce platform to commercetools without disrupting your daily business or jeopardizing operations.
-Of course every project is different and has its own caveats, and we’re by no means suggesting a cookie-cutter approach.
+In this migration guide to commercetools, we suggest a 6-step strategy on how to move from a monolithic commerce platform to commercetools without disrupting your daily business or jeopardizing operations.
+Of course, every project is different and has its own caveats, and we’re by no means suggesting a cookie-cutter approach.
 Rather, the following strategy is meant as a guiding principle or a framework which, from practical experience, tremendously increases the chance for success.

 List important milestones, deliverables, and a timeline.
-Roughly speaking, there are 3 areas which are the basis for the roadmap:
+Roughly speaking, there are 3 areas that are the basis for the roadmap:

 commercetools uses an extremely flexible data model that allows for real-time updates to its structure.
-Download the whitepaper to learn more about objects, sub-types, and object attributes.
+Download the migration guide to learn more about objects, sub-types, and object attributes.

 While commercetools does offer its own version of ImpEx, it’s easier to use some custom code, extract the data you want, and import it into commercetools by calling the appropriate APIs.
 Get specific links in the white paper.

-This whitepaper suggests a framework for helping you migrate your digital assets from your current, monolithic software stack to commercetools.
+This migration guide suggests a framework for helping you migrate your digital assets from your current, monolithic software stack to commercetools.
 As we have mentioned before, this is not a one-click solution but a project involving many aspects.
-Especially when it comes to moving custom functionality and individual user interfaces, most artifacts have to be built from scratch.
+Especially when it comes to moving custom functionality and individual user interfaces, most artefacts have to be built from scratch.

 This kind of solution allows you to build a highly effective and scalable network of services, enabling you to innovate and grow your business.
 To stay relevant for your customers, you cannot have technical teams deal with maintenance and updates – instead, they need to build customer-facing features which generate real tangible business value.
 Download your copy now.